alpacahq/user-docs/content/margin-and-shorting/_index.md

 The rate is charged **only** on your account’s **end of day** (overnight) debit balance using the following calculation:

-**daily margin interest charge = (debit balance * 0.0375) / 360**
+**daily margin interest charge = (settlement date debit balance * 0.0375) / 360**

 Interest will accrue daily and post to your account at the end of each month.
+Note that if you have a settlement date debit balance as of the end of day Friday, you will incur interest charges for 3 days (Fri, Sat, Sun).

 As an example, if you deposited $10,000 into your account and bought $15,000 worth of securities that you held at the end of the day, you would be borrowing $5,000 overnight and would incur a daily interest expense of